PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 ## No product management by default

-The responsibilities of a product manager still exist, but our engineers (the concept internally is a "[product engineer](what-is-a-product-engineer)"):
+The responsibilities of a product manager still exist, but our engineers:

+* Talk to users.
-* decide what to build within their product (and they often suggest new products - but the decision on this is made by my cofounder and me)
+* Decide what to build within their product (and sometimes pitch whole new products).
-* talk to users
-* have complete access to metrics (especially for their own product - ie revenue, hosting cost, staff cost)
+* Have complete access to metrics like revenue, hosting costs, and (soon) staff costs, for their product.

+The concept internally is a "[product engineer](/blog/what-is-a-product-engineer)" – i.e. an engineer who is product-minded and autonomous, rather than filing tickets mindlessly.

-We have one product manager who happily steps in reactively if a small team needs more support.
+We have one product manager who steps in reactively if a small team needs more support.

 The above _requires_ a lot of context setting from the company.
-We are _particularly transparent_ - sharing board slides, financial information, fundraising progress before, during and after it happens, and much more.
-See our public handbook for a lot of this stuff.
+We are _unusually transparent_ – we share board slides, financial information, fundraising progress before, during and after it happens, and much more.

 ## No design by default